rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 There is generally no point in having code coverage for Behat test cases because of their nature: The purpose of an acceptance test

-there is still a scenario where you want to peek at code coverage of Behat
+There is still a scenario where you want to peek at code coverage of Behat
 tests: When creating them as wide-coverage tests before starting to refactor legacy code.

 #### 4.13 Testing Micro Services

-we moved away from the classical testing approach for our end-to-end tests and instead focused on metrics.
+We moved away from the classical testing approach for our end-to-end tests and instead focused on metrics.

-In order to perform a system test, we install all micro services into a single VM.
+In order to perform a system test, we install all micro services into a single virtual machine.

-systems with entry points to our application.
+Systems with entry points to our application.
 These "emulation daemons" feed the system with randomized but production-like data and actions.

-"emulation daemons" feed the system with randomized but production-like data and actions.

 #### 4.14 Five Tips to Improve Your Unit Testing